p0l4ris06/Obsidian-Vault/Chemistry/C Glossary/Nuclear charge.md

-The more protons there are in the nucleus of an atom, the greater attraction between the nucleus and the outer electrons
+The more protons there are in the nucleus of an atom, the greater attraction between the nucleus and the outer [[electron]]s